imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-06-19-dating-after-divorce-4-things-you-should-know.md

 category: Dating & Love
 thumbnail: /img/img_8128.jpg
 thumbnailAlt: Before you date anyone you must be able to walk alone and love yourself first.
-title: 'Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce'
+title: "Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce"
-subTitle: 'Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce'
+subTitle: "Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce"
-date: 'July 11, 2018'
+date: 2019-04-23T18:30:28.251Z
 prompt: >-
   So you are now single and ready to date after years off the market.
 There could be new ways of meeting people that never existed when you were last